BioSchemas/governance/governance.md

 ### Specification Versioning

-A specification version number consists of the following parts, with hyphens between the parts:
+A specification version number consists of:

-`<major-number>.<minor-number>-[DRAFT|RELEASE]-<yyyy>_<mm>_<dd>`
+`<major-number>.<minor-number>-[DRAFT|RELEASE]`

-Each time a specification (profile or type) is published to the Bioschemas website, it must have a unique version number, a designation of whether it is a draft or release version, and the date of the version is published encoded as the four digit year, underscore, two digit month, underscore, two digit day.
+Each time a specification (profile or type) is published to the Bioschemas website, it must have a unique version number and a designation of whether it is a draft or release version[^*].

+[^*]: Note that prior to 2021 some version numbers included the date that they were published.
+This was due to multiple revisions being given the same version number.
+This practice is no longer used.

 Release versions of a specification will increment the major number and reset the minor number to 0, i.e. the first time a specification is released it will get the number 1.0, the next release will be designated 2.0, and so on.
 Note that some releases prior to 1 January 2020 do not follow this convention but are compatible with it.